blackbird973/CapstoneProject/README.md

 "Kingdom" and all these jokes will be displayed together in the “Jokes Feed” of the app which will be common to aII the users.

+It uses FirebaseAuth and FirebaseFirestore Libraries

+Main Features of the app :
+- Register/Login User
+- Store jokes data and retrieve them in Firebase
+- Store user data and display it in the user profil screen
+- Like "feature" on jokes you like

 ## Design of the different screens of the app before coding

 https://www.behance.net/gallery/69642563/App-Design-Udacity-Nanodegree